-196. Prevention of irregularities as to ballot papers-In order to prevent the commission at any election of irregularities in respect of the improper possession of ballot papers or pieces of ballot papers, the following provisions shall apply:
+[196.
+Prevention of irregularities as to ballot papers- In order to prevent the commission at any election of irregularities in respect of the improper possession of ballot papers, the following provisions shall apply:

-(a) The Returning Office shall give to the person printing the ballot papers a receipt specifying the total number of ballot papers received by the Returning Officer, and it shall be the duty of the printer to see that all copies of the ballot paper other than those delivered to the Returning Officer are immediately destroyed:

-(b) Every Deputy Returning Officer shall give to the Returning Officer a receipt specifying the total number of ballot papers received by the Deputy Returning Officer, and shall be personally responsible for the safe custody of all such ballot papers from the

-- time they are received by the Deputy Returning Officer until they are issued or otherwise disposed of in accordance with this Act: - (c) Every Deputy Returning Officer shall be personally responsible for the safe custody of all ballot papers and pieces of ballot papers used at the polling booth at which he or she presides from the time each ballot paper or piece of a ballot paper was placed in the ballot box by the voter until the parcel of used ballot papers or pieces of used ballot papers has been delivered to the Returning Officer as in this Act provided and the Deputy Returning Officer has obtained from the Returning Officer a receipt in writing for the parcel, which receipt the Returning Officer is in all cases required to give on such delivery: - (d) In like manner every Returning Officer shall be personally responsible for the safe custody of all ballot papers and pieces of ballot papers used at the polling booth at which he or she presides until they have been sent to the Clerk of the House of Representatives as hereinbefore provided, and also for the safe custody of all parcels of used ballot papers or of pieces of used ballot papers for which he or she has given a receipt to a Deputy Returning Officer, until they have been sent by the Returning Officer to the Clerk of the House of Representatives as aforesaid: - (e) Every Returning Officer or Deputy Returning Officer who fails to take reasonable steps to secure the safe custody of all ballot papers and pieces of ballot papers for which he or she is responsible, with the result that any such ballot paper or piece of a ballot paper is removed from his or her custody, shall be liable on summary conviction to a fine not exceeding \$2000: - (f) Every person shall be liable on summary conviction to a fine not exceeding \$2,000 who wilfully or negligently allows any copy of a ballot paper printed by that person to come into the possession of any person other than the Returning Officer: - (g) Every person shall be liable on summary conviction to a fine not exceeding \$2,000 who, except in accordance with any regulations made under this Act in relation to special voters, obtains possession of or has in his or her possession any ballot paper or piece of a ballot paper other than the ballot paper or the pieces of the ballot paper given to that person by the Returning Officer or Deputy Returning Officer for the purpose of recording his or her vote, or retains any ballot paper or piece of a ballot paper in his or her possession after leaving the polling booth.
+- (a) The Returning Officer shall give to the person printing the ballot papers a receipt specifying the total number of ballot papers received by the Returning Officer, and it shall be the duty of the printer to see that all copies of the ballot paper other than those delivered to the Returning Officer are immediately destroyed: - (b) Every Deputy Returning Officer shall give to the Returning Officer a receipt specifying the total number of ballot papers received by the Deputy Returning Officer, and shall be personally responsible for the safe custody of all such ballot papers from the time they are received by the Deputy Returning Officer until they are issued or otherwise disposed of in accordance with this Act: - (c) Every Deputy Returning Officer shall be personally responsible for the safe custody of all ballot papers used at the polling booth at which he or she presides from the time each ballot paper was placed in the ballot box by the voter until the parcel of used ballot papers has been delivered to the Returning Officer as in this Act provided and the Deputy Returning Officer has obtained from the Returning Officer a receipt in writing for the parcel, which receipt the Returning Officer is in all cases required to give on such delivery: - (d) In like manner every Returning Officer shall be personally responsible for the safe custody of all ballot papers used at the polling booth at which he or she presides until they have been sent to the Clerk of the House of Representatives as hereinbefore provided, and also for the safe custody of all parcels of used ballot papers for which he or she has given a receipt to a Deputy Returning Officer, until they have been sent by the Returning Officer to the Clerk of the House of Representatives as aforesaid: - (e) Every Returning Officer or Deputy Returning Officer who fails to take reasonable steps to secure the safe custody of all ballot papers for which he or she is responsible, with the result that any such ballot paper is removed from his or her custody, shall be liable on summary conviction to a fine not exceeding \$2,000:

+- (f) Every person shall be liable on summary conviction to a fine not exceeding \$2,000 who wilfully or negligently allows any copy of a ballot paper printed by that person to come into the possession of any person other than the Returning Officer: - (g) Every person shall be liable on summary conviction to a fine not exceeding \$2,000 who, except in accordance with any regulations made under this Act in relation to special voters, obtains possession of or has in his or her possession any ballot paper other than the ballot paper given to that person by the Returning Officer or Deputy Returning Officer for the purpose of recording his or her vote, or retains any ballot paper in his or her possession after leaving the polling booth.]